escrimaglia/async_netmiko/Readme.md

 > callbacks_enabled = timer
 > ```

-For my playbook there is aprox 10 seconds it's takes to Ansible to executes the other tasks.
+When running my playbook, it takes approximately 10 seconds for Ansible to execute the other tasks.

 ### Results